 The Edit Global Dictionary Parameters

-dialog box will be displayed, where you can review the information generated
+dialog box is displayed, where you can review the information generated

 by the nodes in this project.

-Even if you followed along through this example step by step, the information
+Even if you followed along through this example exactly step by step,

-that you see in this dialog box may differ somewhat from that displayed
+the information that you see in this dialog box may differ somewhat from

-here, because the random split of the data into training and testing sets,
+that displayed here because the random split of the data into training

-and other method-specific random selections applied to the analyses (e.g.,
+and testing sets and other method-specific random selections applied to

-in neural network), may produce slightly different results each time.
+the analyses (e.g., in neural networks) may produce slightly different

-The information displayed here shows for which nodes deployment information
+The information displayed shows for which nodes deployment information

 currently exists, and the misclassification rates when each of the fitted